Democrats unveil plan for tuition-free college amid student debt crisis

 If passed, the College for All Act would make community colleges and trade schools tuition-free for all students.
 It would also make public four-year colleges and universities as well as public nonprofit minority-serving institutions — such as historically Black colleges and universities — tuition-free for all students from families earning less than $125,000 a year.

-"If we are going to have the kind of standard of living that the American people deserve, we need to have the best educated workforce in the world," said Sanders in a statement.
+"If we are going to have the kind of standard of living that the American people deserve, we need to have the best educated workforce in the world," said Sanders, an independent who caucuses with the Democrats, in a statement.
 "It is absolutely unacceptable that hundreds of thousands of bright young Americans do not get a higher education each year, not because they are unqualified, but because their family does not have enough money."

 The proposal comes as some Democratic lawmakers have urged the president, who had initially supported $10,000 in student loan relief, to cancel up to $50,000 in student loan debt.
 More than 44 million Americans are burdened by student loan debt and the total debt surpassed $1.7 trillion last year.
 Supporters argue the move would provide relief for millions of Americans saddled with debt and spur economic growth.
 Critics question the fairness of the move and claim it does not address the underlying high costs of college.